-An Overview Of Poker Laws In The State Of New Jersey
+Is Online Poker & Gambling Legal In The State Of New Jersey?

 New Jersey is the most gambling-friendly of all States, even to the point of fighting for expansion into federally restricted areas in the case of Sports Betting.
 This state has a long and complex gambling history, and is home to one of the world’s premier Casino resorts in the form of Atlantic City.
 What really hit the headlines recently are the online gambling legal changes, which have allowed both poker and casino games via the internet for residents.
 This page gives you a complete guide to the New Jersey Gambling laws, both past and present.

 First of all you will find a quick-fire history of gambling in New Jersey, from the lotteries of the 1800’s through to the present day internet laws.
 After that you will find a list of the different types of gambling, and a legal situation of each one.
 More detail follows that, with excerpts from the Statutes on gambling and a legal timeline of events lasting more 150 years.
 At the end of the page you will find a summary of the current situation and a look towards the future.